oksent-dev/gtkLibraryManager/README.md

 ## Introduction
-Simple app to manage books in library.
+App to manage books in library.
 Done in C with gtk library.
 To compile, use command below.
 ```
 gcc `pkg-config --cflags gtk+-3.0` -o a main.c `pkg-config --libs gtk+-3.0`